 Savvy consumers have increasingly high expectations of the customer care they expect throughout their purchasing journey.
 Technology has made it quick and easy for customers to leave reviews and ratings.
 This faceless forum can give people the confidence to be brutally scathing.
 Make sure you deliver excellent customer service so to not not fall below their quality mark.

 The request for customer feedback from brands can be found everywhere; from in-store to online and on social media.
-While customer service centers are set up to deal with customer queries or complaints, how do we rate the level of service this service provides?
+While customer service centres are set up to deal with customer queries or complaints, how do we rate the level of service this service provides?

 Achieving excellent customer service is one of those ever moving goal posts as it requires continuous improvement.
 Performance is tracked across multiple metrics, and the challenge is to turn the data into information that gives you direction and insight to maximize improvements.
-We have outlined some key areas that you can measure to help gauge your teams’ performance, which will quickly let you know what is working and what requires attention.

 Assess the number of requests: